chigkim/logic-accessibility/index.md

 ### Midi environment
 In midi environment window, there are many unlabeled UI elements.

-### Group
-In both mixer and inspector, group control always has the word "Off" even though assigned group is on.

-When a track has no group assigned, it says "off group group" in inspector.

 ### Project start marker
 VO can't move project start marker in the tracks ruler.
 It simply appears as a button instead of slider.